12 Ways To Unleash Your Inner Courage

 The power of preference, like principles three and four above, gives you the ability to choose how to perceive, interpret, or enjoy any event.

-6. Use the “calmness connected to worry” method to stay calm in situations that might normally cause worry and anxiety.
+6. Employ the “calmness connected to worry” technique to maintain composure in situations that typically induce worry and anxiety.

-Consider any anxiety on your frame, then imagine “relax.”
-Check your breathing to ensure it is no longer shallow or too rapid.
-Breathe naturally…with ease.
-Feel your frame becoming more at ease as you believe the bully is doing everything possible to shake your foundation.
+Take note of any tension in your body, then envision the word “relax.”
+Monitor your breathing to ensure it is no longer shallow or excessively rapid.
+Breathe naturally, with ease.
+Sense your body gradually becoming more relaxed, even as you envision the bully attempting everything to unsettle your foundation.

-You should even smile… And by “definitely smile,” I mean… Or smile inside… While looking him/her in the eyes (as if you were saying to him/her, “Who are you seeking to an idiot?”).
-Or even chuckle inside…while looking at him/her.
-Whatever it takes to achieve an empowering state—a state of “calm” or “security.”
-The goal of this exercise is to associate the sensation of “calmness” or “security” with the specific worry (in this case, the bully) you’re imagining.
+You should even wear a smile—by “definitely smile,” I mean, either smile outwardly or smile within yourself while maintaining eye contact (as if conveying, “Who do you think you’re trying to intimidate?”).
+You can even have an internal chuckle while looking at the person.
+Do whatever it takes to attain an empowering state—a state of “calm” or “security.”
+The aim of this exercise is to link the feeling of “calmness” or “security” with the particular fear (in this scenario, the bully) you’re envisioning.

-7. Work on increasing your self-awareness—your self-expertise—constantly.
-Know thyself, as some would say.
-The more you know about yourself (your strengths, weaknesses, fears, ideals, goals, and so on), the calmer, more confident, and brave you will be.
+7. Constantly strive to enhance your self-awareness—your self-knowledge.
+As some would advise, know thyself.
+The more insight you gain into yourself, encompassing your strengths, weaknesses, fears, ideals, goals, and more, the more composed, confident, and courageous you will become.

 When two people meet, the one with the most self-awareness always wins.
 On the opposite, he will be calmer, more assured, and more relaxed.